Betty Wright: Breakthrough

-A second prominent overseas hit was another proto-disco number "Shoorah!
-Shoorah!", issued on Alston and written by Allen Toussaint.
-Both songs appeared on one of Wright's most popular albums, Danger High Voltage, released in late 1974.
+Danger High Voltage

+Recorded at Criteria Studios in Miami, Danger High Voltage was produced by regular collaborators Willie Clarke, Clarence Reid and Steve Alaimo, along with Harry Wayne Casey and Richard Finch of KC and the Sunshine Band.
+Horn and string arrangements were by session arranger Mike Lewis, with a backing band drawn from TK Records regulars including guitarist Willie "Little Beaver" Hale and keyboardists Latimore and Timmy Thomas.
+The album received a positive reception on release and has since been cited as among Wright's strongest work.

 It was on this album that Wright had her most successful composition, with the smooth soul ballad "Tonight Is the Night", which Wright attributed to her first sexual experiences.
 The original version peaked at number 28 on the R&B chart.
 Four years later, Wright released a "live" version of the song.
 The remodeled version, which included a now-famous monologue and portions of Wright's 1970 hit "Pure Love", peaked at number 11 on the R&B chart in 1978.

 In 1977, Wright discovered musician Peter Brown and sang background on Brown's hits "You Should Do It" and "Dance with Me" (where her vocals were prominently featured alongside Brown's) from the successful LP A Fantasy Love Affair.
 In 1978, she performed a duet with shock rocker Alice Cooper on the song "No Tricks", and a year later, opened for Bob Marley on the reggae star's Survival Tour.